instrumentisto/rust-incubator/faq.md

 #### - When is a task considered completed?

 A task is considered completed when you've made a Pull Request, and it has been reviewed and approved by one of the reviewers.
+If two mentors have reviewed your Pull Request and have left the issue for change, you must get approval from both mentors.

 #### - What should I do if the task is unfinished?
 Should I open a PR?

 Yes, you should open a PR as soon as possible and indicate "Not Ready" in the title.

+#### - How do mentors distinguish between finished Pool Requesters and unfinished Pool Requesters?

+After you have completed the Pool Requester, you should indicate "Ready" in the title.
+You must also specify one of the mentors in the reviewers of that Pool Request and tag both mentors in the comment section of that Pool Request.

 #### - Can I complete the course assignments only on weekends?